ethereum-optimism/design-docs/protocol/l1-upgrades.md

   contracts within one block.
 - **Declarative design:** As much as possible, a developer should be able to simply indicate what bytecode should be deployed, and what storage values (if any) should be initialized or modified.
-- **Deterministic upgrade calldata:** The exact calldata to be submitted during the upgrade should predictable at the time of the governance proposal.
+- **Deterministic upgrade calldata:** The exact calldata to be submitted during the upgrade should be predictable at the time of the governance proposal.
-- **Safety:** Above all the upgrade must be safe, particularly with respect to the things which can typically go wrong with an upgrade, ie.
+- **Safety:** Above all the upgrade must be safe, particularly with respect to the things which can typically go wrong with an upgrade, i.e.
   - All contracts should be upgraded to the correct implementation.
   - Storage layouts should not be incorrectly modified.
   - Contracts should not be 're-initializable'